ColinHenkel/dotfiles/README.md

 ## Additional Resources
 Here are some additional resources to help you understand and customize these dotfiles:
+- [JaKooLit](https://github.com/JaKooLit): Source for the foundation that I used to create these dotfiles.
 - [Awesome Dotfiles](https://github.com/webpro/awesome-dotfiles): A curated list of dotfiles resources and inspirations.
 - [Dotfiles Github Repository](https://dotfiles.github.io/): Dotfiles on Github - Your unofficial guide to dotfiles.